gsm1011/hadoop.admin/manuscript/chapter8.md

 Use a web browser to open the following link: <http://aws.amazon.com/>.

-Click the ’**Sign Up**’ button on the upper right corner of the window.
+Click the '**Sign Up**' button on the upper right corner of the window.

 You will be directed to a webpage as shown in Figure [fig:aws.signin].

 ![Sign in or Create and AWS Account<span data-label="fig:aws.signin"></span>](images/5163os_08_01.png)

-Fill in the email address in the text field with label ’**My e-mail address is**:’ and select the ’**I am a new user**’ radio button as shown in the screenshot.
+Fill in the email address in the text field with label '**My e-mail address is**:' and select the '**I am a new user**' radio button as shown in the screenshot.

-Click the ’**Sign in using our secure server**’ button at the bottom as shown in the screenshot.
+Click the '**Sign in using our secure server**' button at the bottom as shown in the screenshot.

 Fill the login credentials form, which includes name, email and password